 The button on right-hand side of the face is for an SOS signal and power on/off.

-The recommended retail price is around R1 099.90, which I think is reasonably good if you’re in the business of protecting your child, which all parents are.
+The recommended retail price is around R1 099.90, and if you check out various retailers on VoucherBin you can save even more money; which I think is reasonably good if you’re in the business of protecting your child, which all parents are.

 All in all, Mo loved wearing the watch, hated being tracked by his mother but didn’t mind me so much.
 The real appeal to him was that his friends were envious and he could see the route he’d run at Parkrun on Saturdays.
 He did mention that the battery only really lasted a day, when he was wearing it.

 - Hotline leaflet, Quick start guide, Charging cable, AC Adapter

 - Battery Capacity: 370mAh